InternetOfUs/interactions-logger-and-analytics/README.md

 CELERY_RESULT_BACKEND='redis://localhost:6379/0'
 ```

-There is also a script for computing the analytics, questions and users using the logger, the task manager, the hub, the profile manager and the incentive server.
+There is also a script for computing the analytics, questions, users.
+Analytics, questions and users will be stored in dedicated .csv/.tsv files.
+It also extracts the tasks and a dump of the messages using the logger, the task manager, the hub, the profile manager and the incentive server.
+The tasks and the messages will be stored in dedicated .json files.

-It stores them in a .csv file which name should change in order to save analytics computed in different days to avoid overwriting them.
+Finally, there is a script for getting the association between the id and the email of users.
+This will be stored in a dedicated .csv/.tsv file.

 ## Setup and configuration